In order to help you on your writing journey, I offer several services. Click on each one to learn more.

 I am genuinely invested in your success.
 Instead of just handing over your edits and sending you on your way, I take a teaching/coaching approach to editing so you can take what you learn in the edits and apply it to your writing, which helps to hone your craft.

 Professional editors give you an unbiased, fresh set of eyes to see the big picture items and all the little details.
 I can help you see things you missed and suggest ways to improve your story to take it to the next level.
-I provide honest, actionable feedback, keeping your best interests in mind.
+With inside industry knowledge from my editorial and “baby” literary agent roles, and my experience working with publishers and private clients, I provide honest, actionable feedback, keeping your best interests in mind.

 I can’t guarantee you’ll receive offers of representation or book deals.
 No one can in such a subjective industry with so many variables at play—so if someone is making that guarantee, that’s a huge red flag!
 However, I do promise to work with you to make your story and/or query package the best it can be so you have the greatest chance of success in your writing journey!